rmackin97/Scrapbook-n-Look/docs/index.md

 # What can you do with Scrapbook n' Look?

 Upon opening Scrapbook n' Look, you're greeted with the default menu displaying a list of the webpages you have captured with WebScrapBook on the left pane.
+Your folders are listed in dark gray with your documents right under.

 To view a webpage that you have captured, simply click on it and it will be displayed in the right pane.